An ancient Nabatean, Roman and Byzantine desert city situated along the Incense road.

 The main gate to the city is located on the north side, as indicated as a red square on the right.

-The gate was part of the Roman period wall (end of the 3rd C AD).
-It was widened after the 4th C earthquake.
+The gate was part of the Roman period wall (end of the 3rd century AD).
+It was widened after the 4th century earthquake.

-An exterior view of the gate is seen below, looking towards the south.
+An exterior view of the gate is seen below from the ground level, looking towards the south.

 The gate was covered by a ceiling, which was supported by three arches.
 The eastern base of the structures is seen in the picture below.